 The Power of Short-Term Goals

-Short-term goals are a step-by-step system or a series of milestones, that pave the way towards your long-term goals.
+Short-term objectives are a step-by-step system or a series of milestones, that pave the way towards your long-term goals.
 If formulated correctly, they give you a clear path into accomplishing something that would otherwise seem impossible.

-Short-term goals have several benefits, which include:
+Short-term objectives have several benefits, which include:

 Achievability – If you set short, attainable goals, you always get motivated to move forward.
 For instance, you can say, “I’ll go for a run after work today or when I wake up every morning.”Meanwhile, you can say, “I want $300 by the end month so I’ll save $10 every day.”
 These are short-term goals that you can achieve without waiting too long.